kevinhuang19/tersano/README.md

 # SETUP
 For this challenge, I utlized MongoDB for my database.
 You will need that in order for this to work.
-You will also need to modify the .env file and fill in the proper information.
+You will also need to add a .env file in your backend folder with proper information.

 `DB_URI` set this to your MongoDB connection string <br> <br>
 `PORT` you can set this to anything, mine was set to 4000 <br> <br>